-Oceania Cruises officially welcomed its newest ship, Sirena, into the fleet with a majestic christening ceremony at the Port of Barcelona on April 27, 2016.
+Oceania officially welcomed its newest ship, Sirena, into the fleet with a majestic christening ceremony at the Port of Barcelona on April 27, 2016.

-After the ship’s godmother, Claudine Pépin, delivered the traditional blessing, a bottle of Moët & Chandon’s finest champagne kissed the ship’s hull and a flurry of confetti filled the sky in celebration of Sirena’s inaugural voyage.
+After the ship’s godmother, Claudine Pépin, delivered the traditional blessing, a bottle of Moët & Chandon’s finest champagne kissed the ship’s hull and a flurry of confetti filled the sky in celebration of Oceania Cruises Sirena’s inaugural voyage.

 Joining Pépin for the signature bottle-breaking moment were Norwegian Cruise Line CEO, Frank Del Rio; President and COO for Oceania Cruises, Jason Montague; and Claudine’s father, legendary master chef Jacques Pépin.
-The Pépin family and Oceania Cruises have enjoyed a long and treasured relationship, with Jacques Pépin serving as the line’s Executive Culinary Director since its inception.
+The Pépin family and Oceania have enjoyed a long and treasured relationship, with Jacques Pépin serving as the line’s Executive Culinary Director since its inception.